jensb/iphoto2xmp/README.md

 The script *should* (at some point) also do the following.
 Note: This is your chance to fork and create a pull request ;-)

+ * Fix face coordinates for EXIF rotated images (see above)
  * use XMP DerivedFrom to automatically group "Original" and "Modified" photos from RKVersion.isOriginal und masterUuid This is not (currently) compatible with Digikam, but might be in the future so we'll use it.
    Optional: Additionally provide a SQL script that updates the Digikam SQLite db to group photos correctly.